Janusz Gancarczyk

-Janusz Gancarczyk (born 19 June 1984) is a Polish professional footballer who plays as a midfielder for Moto Jelcz Oława.
+Janusz Gancarczyk (born 19 June 1984) is a Polish professional footballer who plays as a midfielder for IV liga Lower Silesia club Moto Jelcz Oława.

-Career

-Club
+Club career

 In the past he was a player of MKS Oława, Górnik Polkowice and Śląsk Wrocław.

 In January 2010, he joined Polonia Warsaw.

 In July 2011, he joined Zagłębie Lubin on a free transfer and signed a three-year contract.

+International career

+Gancarczyk earned one cap for the Poland national team.
+He played the last 21 minutes in a friendly against Canada on 18 November 2009.